Bhagavad Gita/Ethical Aspect of Krishna’s Teachings

 16:1-3. … Generosity, … absence of greed… — the one of Divine nature possesses these qualities.

 18:49.
-He who as a consciousness is free and omnipresent, who cognized the Atman, who has no worldly desires — he attains through the path of renunciation the Highest Perfection and the freedom from the fetters of his destiny!
+The one who, as a consciousness, is free and omnipresent, who has cognized the Atman, who has no worldly desires — such one attains through the Path of renunciation the Highest Perfection and the freedom from the fetters of the destiny!

 Fighting Egoism, Egocentrism, and Ambitiousness, which Are Manifestations of the lower self

 12:13.
-He who is… without worldly attachments and egoism, even-minded among joy and sorrow, all-forgiving,
+The one who is… without worldly attachments and egoism, even-minded among joy and sorrow, all-forgiving,

 12:16. … who requires nothing from others… — … is dear to Me.